fvaldes33/plus/readme.md

 ### Installation

-To install CraftPlus, just follow these steps:
+To install Plus, just follow these steps:

-1. Upload the craftplus/ folder to your craft/plugins/ folder.
+1. Upload the Plus/ folder to your craft/plugins/ folder.
 2. Go to Settings > Plugins from your Craft control panel.
-3. Enable the CraftPlus plugin and DONE.
+3. Enable the Plus plugin and DONE.

-On install, CraftPlus will copy over the Plus directory into your config directory.
+On install, Plus will copy over the install/plus directory into your config directory.
 This allows you to create your own behaviors and services outside of the plugin itself as all it does is attach the behaviors you create.